slaclab/pix2pgp/software/scripts/benchmarking/README.md

 ## plot.py
 Run `plot.py` under `software/scripts/benchmarking`:

-`$ python plot.py --plotMaxRate --verbose  --clkPeriod=5.384 --cols=24 --asicType=SparkPixS`
+`$ python plot.py --verbose --pgpClkPeriod=5.384 --matrixClkPeriod=10.768 --cols=24 --asicType=SparkPixS`

-Change `--clkPeriod` accordingly, if the `CLK_PERIOD_PGP_C` value is different than the default value of `5.384 ns` used in the script.
-Change `--cols` to the amount of columns each pix2pgp instance serves, and the `--asicType` accordingly (the latter only effects the plot title)
+Change `--pgpClkPeriod` accordingly, if the `CLK_PERIOD_PGP_C` value is different than the default value of `5.384 ns` used in the script.
+Change `--cols` to the amount of columns each pix2pgp instance serves.
+The `--asicType`, `--matrixClkPeriod` values only affect the plot title.